 This is why going remote is the best solution for businesses that are planning to run user testing on a small budget.
 Remote testing is a much more cost-effective method making it easy to test on a frequent basis.

-For example, our tool Userbrain, a budget-friendly remote user tool starts at just $29 per test.
+For example, Userbrain, our budget-friendly remote user tool starts at just $14 per test.
 Flying to another city and spending a couple of days there to administer the user test is a lot of time and money investment.
 With remote user testing, you are not only able to reduce travel expenses but also reduce (or even eliminate) other costs associated with in-person testing.
 In terms of cost comparison, remote testing usually offers bigger savings and is a great solution if you are planning to do user testing on the cheap.

 - Time-awareness – Companies are already aware of the importance of understanding the usage context of an interface.
 Circumstances matter a lot in user testing.
 Someone who is using an interface in real life is going to behave a lot differently to someone who is being told to accomplish tasks is able to collect an incentive.
 Remote usability testing opens the door to conducting tests that also occurs at the moment in people’s real lives when they are doing a task of interest.

 Tip 3: Capture only the top 3 problems

 In order for a test to be effective, you need to be clear in what you are testing.
 The best way to conduct a usability test is making use of the scientific method, which is to identify a problem, hypothesize a solution, implement it, and test to see if your solution passes or fails.

 With that being said, it is much better to identify a few problems in short but regular sessions than to try in identifying a lot of problems in a huge, standalone test.
 In each session, try to identify the top 3 problems and work on fixing them before you run the next test.
 Dealing with fewer problems in a set timeframe increases the likelihood of them actually being solved.

 There are two main types of usability testing sessions: moderated and unmoderated.